A topic from the subject of Biochemistry in Chemistry.

 Chemical Reactions in Biological Systems

-• Energy Transfer: Biological systems use ATP as the primary energy currency.
+• Energy Transfer: Biological systems utilize adenosine triphosphate (ATP) as the primary energy currency.
+ATP hydrolysis releases energy that drives various cellular processes.

 Main Concepts:

-• Chemical reactions in biological systems are highly regulated and essential for life.
+• Chemical reactions in biological systems are highly regulated and essential for life, often occurring in specific cellular compartments.

-• Enzymes play a crucial role in catalyzing and controlling these reactions.
+• Enzymes play a crucial role in catalyzing and controlling the rates of these reactions, ensuring efficiency and specificity.

-• Photosynthesis and cellular respiration are key energy-transfer processes in plants and animals, respectively.
+• Photosynthesis and cellular respiration are central energy-transfer processes, converting light energy and chemical energy into ATP, respectively.

 Experiment: Catalase Activity in Potato Extract